RESTful API Testing with Rest-Assured (1)

-Before I start writing about API testing let me announce big news.
-I released all my Selenium related Java code snippets on Github Awesome Testing project.
+Before I start writing about API testing let me announce the big news.
+I released all my Selenium related Java code snippets on the Github Awesome Testing project.
 I will update it with every new technical post (including this one - the Rest-Assured tests were already pushed here).
-You can follow it and just type 'git pull' to get latest code updates.
-From my experience it's always better to check how things work with IDE/Maven support.
+You can follow it and just type ‘git pull’ to get the latest code updates.
+From my experience, it’s always better to check how things work with IDE/Maven support.

-Some time ago in my Tester's toolbox - an alternative guide post I recommended you online resources on which you can train your testing skills.
-JSONplaceholder is perfect example of free RESTful API which can be utilised for improving API testing skills.
-In this post I'll show you how to write tests in Rest Assured framework.
+Some time ago in my Tester’s toolbox - an alternative guide post I recommended you online resources on which you can train your testing skills.
+JSONplaceholder is a perfect example of free RESTful API which can be utilized for improving API testing skills.
+In this post, I’ll show you how to write tests in the Rest Assured framework.

 Rest-Assured tests follow Behaviour-Driven Development given, when, then approach.
 As Martin Fowler nicely explained it:

-Before I start let me explain convention that I use for Rest-Assured tests.
-Basically I split scenarios to two classes:
+Before I start let me explain the convention that I use for Rest-Assured tests.
+Basically, I split scenarios into two classes:

-a) The first one, called NameAPI (for example JsonPlaceholderAPI) is responsible for defining requests (given + when) and returning ready to validate responses.
-Each method name in this class start with http method name (get, post, delete...).
+a) The first one, called NameAPI (for example JsonPlaceholderAPI) is responsible for defining requests (given+ when) and returning ready to validate responses.
+Each method name in this class starts with the HTTP method name (get, post, delete…).

 b) The second class, called NameTest (for example GetTest) contains all the assertions (then).

 This approach nicely separates the setup and assertion phase.
 You don’t have to follow this path though, that’s my way of keeping those tests readable and maintainable.

 We are checking here that get a request for http://jsonplaceholder.typicode.com/posts/1 gives us the correct title.
 As you can see that’s indeed the case.